-To sustain lifelong updates of maps of dynamics, we propose an online-CLiFF map method, which updates the current CLiFF map when new observations are received.
 CLiFF-map represents motion patterns using multimodal statistics to represent speed and orientation jointly~\cite{kucner2017enabling}.
-As the von Mises distribution is not suitable for heterogeneous data where one component is circular and the other is linear, in the CLiFF-map, each location is associated with a Semi-Wrapped Gaussian Mixture Model (SWGMM)~\cite{Roy16SWGMM} to capture the dependency between the speed and orientation, presenting motion patterns based on local observations.
+In the CLiFF-map, each location is associated with a Semi-Wrapped Gaussian Mixture Model (SWGMM)~\cite{Roy16SWGMM} to capture the dependency between the speed and orientation, representing motion patterns based on local observations.

 The SWGMM represents speed and direction jointly as velocity $\mathbf{V} = [\theta, \rho]^\top$ using direction $\theta$ and speed $\rho$, where $\rho \in \mathbb{R}^+$, $\theta \in [0,2\pi)$.
 This semi-wrapped probability density function (PDF) over velocities can be visualized as a function on a cylinder.
 Direction values $\theta$ are wrapped on the unit circle and the speed $\rho$ runs along the length of the cylinder.